jboxberger/synology-gitlab-ce/readme.md

 - DSM 6.0 and DSM 7.0 compatible

 This package bypass the root privileges limitation of the DSM by running the setup over ssh.
-The final container runs exactly with the same privileges and setup as the classic non-root approach but you need to execute the installer as root to get the setup done.
+The final container runs exactly with the same privileges and setup as the classic non-root approach, but you need to execute the installer as root to get the setup done.
 This is a more flexible variant because this way you get the full access to the container settings and an update simply exports you current container configuration and imports it again with a modified GitLab image version.
-This way all your configuration remains the same and you can downgrade and upgrade as you like.
+This way all your configuration remains the same, and you can downgrade and upgrade as you like.
 As far as GitLab supports the downgrade with your specific dataset.
 The ssh installer/updater gives you also the ability to run multiple gitlab container instances with different container/versions and different data shares.
 You can test your upgrades and migrations without any risk and downtime.